-The potential testing of the corrosion coupon with the cathodic protection system connected to the coupon and switching on and off indicates polarisation occurring on the coupon soon after the system was commissioned.
+The potential testing of the corrosion coupons with the cathodic protection system connected to the coupon and switching on and off indicates polarisation occurring on the coupons soon after the system was commissioned.
+Due to the amount of zinc in permanent earths and grading rings, the on potential of the pipeline was set marginally higher than the open circuit potential of the zinc earth mats and grading rings.